WhatsApp launches function to hide who is 'online', block prints and leave groups in secrecy

 O Whatsapp announced this Tuesday (9) three new functions to increase the privacy of users.
 It will be possible hide status “online” and “last seen” accounts, as well as block screenshots (print screen) for single view messages and leave groups in a secretive way.
-Updates will be available on iOS and Android phones by the end of this month.
+Updates begin rolling out to iOS and Android phones by the end of this month.

 To hide the status of the conversation, the user must go to settings and select “Account”, followed by “Privacy” and “Last seen and online”.
 Here, he will be able to choose “Everyone”, “My Contacts”, “My Contacts Except…” and “Nobody”).